bloc-buster/mproc/README.md

 ## MPROC
 ## written by James Smith
 - (jjs3k2@umsystem.edu)
-- Mproc is the batched multiprocessing version of the BlocBuster program.
+- Mproc is the batched multiprocessed version of the CCC module from the BlocBuster program.
+The original BlocBuster program is stored in the "BlocBuster" folder.
+To run the entire BlocBuster pipeline with Mproc, use Mproc in place of the CCC module (the first module of the pipeline), or use mproc-pipeline.

 ## requirements:
 - g++ compiler